 “Production of cortisol peaks between 8 am - 9 am, meaning your body is naturally caffeinating itself (albeit without caffeine) during these hours of the day.”

-If you’re one of those easily excitable people with naturally high awareness/alertness, gulping down litres of coffee can have the effect of pouring gasoline on the fire.
+If you’re one of those easily excitable people with naturally high awareness/alertness, gulping down litres of coffee can have the effect of pouring petrol on the fire.
 No, it’s not recommended to drink coffee if you’re prone to anxiety and restlessness.

 Caffeine interferes with adenosine, a brain chemical that normally has a calming effect and activates a “fight or flight” mode.
 Hence consuming large amounts of coffee can throw anxiety sufferers out of whack.

 How to spot that coffee does you more harm than good?
 Note your reactions each time you indulge in your daily fix.

 Irritable, foggy brain, overstimulated or feeling like not knowing what to do with yourself?
 Sounds like too high a price to pay for a long macchiato.

 Long story short, maybe avoid the 3am emergency coffee in the library.

 If coffee is the only thing that keeps you going throughout the day and you’re using it as a crutch to mask fatigue from sleep deprivation, it might be time to begin to wean yourself off slowly and switch to different types of Camellia sinensis.

 To avoid horrific withdrawal symptoms (emotional attachment and dependency we form to coffee are strong, indeed), cut back on coffee consumption gradually, in small increments.